greatminds-life/blog2/content/blog/post-2.md

 |15%|72/15 =  4.8 years|
 |...|...|

 For example, if you invest $1,000 with the interest of 5%, it will take around 14 years to make it $2,000.
-This rule assumes **compound interest** rather than **simple interest**.
-Clearly, **simple interest** paradigm doesn't have any time factor considered.
+This rule assumes **compound interest** rather than **simple interest**. **Simple interest** paradigm doesn't have any time factor considered.

 > **Formula for calculating compound interest** **=** _P_ (1+i)<sup>n</sup> - P
 > where